olinjs/olinjs/classes/class4/README.md

 ```
 This may seem like a very redundant page.
 That's because it is.
 We are creating 3 forms to walk through some of the differences in how we can communicate between the client and server.
-If you run app and navigate to http://localhost:3000, you should see this:
+If you run the app and navigate to http://localhost:3000, you should see this:
 ![Forms](images/formpage.png)
 If you fill out the first form and press submit you will get a 404 error and the
 URL will change to something like: http://localhost:3000/getCat?name=bob&mood=happy.